boylea/devops-talk/practicioners-devops.md

 ![](https://cdn.pixabay.com/photo/2016/02/28/21/52/athletics-1227646_960_720.jpg)

-^ Additionally, they often have better information about what they can do to serve broad goals than central planners.
+^ Teams often have better information about what they can do to serve broad goals than central planners.
 Allow the domain experts to know which tools to use, and how to approach a problem

 ^ Team autonomy is huge at New Relic.
 As I've already mentioned teams own the design of their software, and this also includes the tools they use and processes at the team level.
 At least within reason.
 There are some rules you need to follow, like you must monitor your software with New Relic, and if you want to introduce new or obscure technologies you'll need to consult with the architecture team first.
 This mitigates technology choices that aren't maintainable outside that one expert or don't make sense for the org at large.

 ^ Avoid being blocked by other teams.
-Keeps Projects small .
 Work around or implement things yourself if necessary.

 <!-- https://pixabay.com/photos/art-school-of-athens-rapha%C3%ABl-1143741/ -->
 <!-- https://pixabay.com/photos/application-business-collaboration-3426397/ -->

 ^ Danger is duplicated effort, solving same problem multiple times across org.
 Not only duplicated, but done slightly differently everywhere.
-Each problem is rife with unnecessarily different details.
+Each solution is rife with unnecessarily different details.

 ^ This doesn't always work out the best and we do still have a layer...